Thursday, September 29, 2011

 Painted Walls

 We moved into this house a year ago.
-Everything had to be done, and I had 3 weeks to do it in.
+Everything had to be done, and I had 4 weeks to do it in.
 My husband was starting a new position with his company, so the job fell on me.
-I was the general contractor and I had the responsibility to get the renovations done quickly as we were now living in a hotel--with our dog!
-The carpets in our new house had to be replaced, the kitchen and bathrooms remodeled--cabinets painted, floors tiled, granite installed, appliances replaced--every hinge and doorknob and every light fixture had to be replaced and the entire interior had to be painted.
+I was the general contractor, and I was responsible for getting the renovations done quickly, as we were now living in a hotel — with our dog!
+The carpets in our new house had to be replaced, the kitchen and bathrooms remodeled — cabinets painted, floors tiled, granite installed, appliances replaced — every hinge and doorknob, and every light fixture had to be replaced, and the entire interior had to be painted.
 I decided to have the house painted a very neutral latte color and all the woodwork painted white.
-All my contractors came through and everything was move in ready in 3 weeks time.
-It was truly a miracle--everyone was fantastic to work with, and when it was all over--I truly missed them, we had become friends.
+All my contractors came through, and everything was move-in ready in 3 weeks' time.
+It was truly a miracle — everyone was fantastic to work with, and when it was all over, I truly missed them; we had become friends.
 They helped to make our new house a home.

-So a year had passed and I was ready for some changes to be made.
+So a year had passed, and I was ready for some changes.
 This house needed to be livened up a bit.
-I was looking at my dining room a few days ago when it struck me just how boring and old fashioned it looked.
-My furniture was originally bought for a 1928 Tudor and this house is a 1986 Cape Cod--not even close in looks.
-I had a dilemma on my hands and the first step was to get rid of my china cabinet.
+I was looking at my dining room a few days ago when it struck me just how boring and old-fashioned it looked.
+My furniture was originally bought for a 1928 Tudor, and this house is a 1986 Cape Cod — not even close in looks.
+I had a dilemma on my hands, and the first step was to get rid of my china cabinet.
 Down into the basement, it went.
 The second step was to go buy paint.
-I painted the walls underneath the chair railing and it completely changed the look of the room.
+I painted the walls underneath the chair railing, and it completely changed the look of the room.
 I like it now.
-And then I thought--well, I still have tons of leftover paint--maybe I should paint one wall in the living room.
-It's such a big room--maybe it would help to cozy it up a bit.
-Yes, that helped--by that evening it did look cozier.
+And then I thought — well, I still have tons of leftover paint — maybe I should paint one wall in the living room.
+It's such a big room — maybe it would help to cozy it up a bit.
+Yes, that helped — by that evening, it did look cozier.
 I was on a roll.
 No pun intended.

-My poor husband--although he hates to paint he knows how to move a mean piece of furniture and he also does a wonderful job of taping off walls for cut in.
+My poor husband--although he hates to paint, he knows how to move a mean piece of furniture, and he also does a wonderful job of taping off walls for a cut-in.
 It seems we were into this project for the long haul.
-Because now I was thinking about the wall in the master bedroom behind our king sized bed.
-There was just enough paint for that wall too.
-And much to my amazement, he was willing to help me move our 4 poster bed and paint.
+Because now I was thinking about the wall in the master bedroom behind our king-sized bed.
+There was just enough paint for that wall, too.
+And, much to my amazement, he was willing to help me move our 4-poster bed and paint it.
 It looked beautiful.
 And that's when the tears came.

-As I stood there looking at the painted wall in our bedroom it dawned on me that our new room looked just like our old room in our old 1928 Tudor.
+As I stood there looking at the painted wall in our bedroom, it dawned on me that our new room looked just like our old room in our old 1928 Tudor.
 I had lived in the house for 11 years--longer than I had ever lived anywhere.
-Emotionally it was tough for me to leave it, I loved that house.
-I stood there, tears streaming down my face and remembering when.
+Emotionally, it was tough for me to leave it; I loved that house.
+I stood there, tears streaming down my face, and remembered when.
 I have so many awesome memories of my old house.
 Kids, grandkids, friends, parties, graduations, weddings--it was so very hard to leave.

 Life is good again.
 And we now have a river to look at--with a pretty Sierra Redwood wall behind us.